aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-tables/floating-table-position/_index.md

 2. Add a reference to the Aspose.Words for .NET library.

 ## Step 2: Loading the document and accessing the table
-To start working with the table, we need to load the document that contains it and access it.
+To start Words Processing with the table, we need to load the document that contains it and access it.
 Follow these steps:

 ```csharp
 // Path to your documents directory